JulAgu/JulAgu/Readme.md

-# Hi there, I'm Julian Agudelo 🌱.
+# Hi, I'm Julian Agudelo 🌱.

 I am a final year student of a Master's Degree in Engineering ("Diplôme d'ingénieur") at [AgroParisTech](https://www.agroparistech.fr/) and a final year Master's student in Bio-informatics at [Univertsité Paris Saclay](https://www.universite-paris-saclay.fr/).
 I'm currently working as a data science intern at [Agrial](https://www.agrial.com/).
 I am an artificial intelligence and problem-solving enthusiast, and although I work on all kinds of projects, I have a special affinity with the agriculture field.